SS. Cyril and Methodius Seminary: The early program

 The original academic program of the seminary consisted of ten years of studies: five in the preparatory classical department and five in the upper division, namely, two in philosophy and three in theology.
 In 1927, three four-year administratively independent schools were established: SS.
 Cyril and Methodius Seminary, St. Mary's College, and St. Mary's Preparatory, known collectively at present as the Orchard Lake Schools.

-Current academic programs
+Academic programs

 In 1968, the Seminary began to provide a training program for permanent deacons, field education for seminarians, and continuing education for adults.
 In the ensuing years, the following degree programs were introduced: Master of Divinity (1973) for priesthood candidates, religious, and lay women and men; Master of Religious Education (1977), later designated as Master of Arts in Religious Education (1989); and Master of Arts in Pastoral Ministry (1989), an upgrading of the Certificate in Pastoral Ministry, which had been in existence since 1975.